Annual London Events BSFA

 New Year – if 1 January (the UK New Year's bank holiday) is a Thursday, the January meeting is displaced to 8 January.
 This last happened in 2009 and will happen again in 2015.

 Extra Meetings may be declared at more or less any time by anyone who can persuade enough people to turn up – to meet some sf celebrity passing briefly through London, for example.
 It would be wise to check with the pub in advance.
+The most recent such meeting was on Thursday 21 August 2014 for the benefit of overseas visitors to the London Worldcon.

 Other London Meetings